 If you’re looking to start a career in PR, secure an internship to begin learning the ins and outs.

 One of my first jobs was an editorial assistant for a teen magazine and it was a great introduction to an editorial career.
-An editorial assistant works to support a publication, such as a magazine, newspaper, or a book.
-They provide assistance to senior editors and work closely with publishers, designers, writers, copyeditors, photographers, publicists, and others to ensure a beautiful, polished final product and a smooth launch.
+An editorial assistant works to support the publishing of magazines, newspapers, books, and more.
+They provide assistance to editors and work closely with publishers, designers, writers, copyeditors, photographers, publicists, and others to ensure a beautiful, polished final product and a smooth launch.
 An editorial assistant might be asked to proofread content for spelling and grammar errors, fact-check, write publicity or social media copy, and take on various administrative tasks to support their editorial managers (such as maintaining correspondence with writers or answering phones).

 If you’re interested in working in publishing or journalism, becoming an editorial assistant is a great way to get started.
 Editorial assistant roles are typically considered entry-level jobs, though having an internship under your belt at the kind of organization you’re interested in working for (such as a book publisher, magazine, or online publication) can help.